Noël (Josh Groban album)

 Noël is a Christmas album and the fourth studio album by Josh Groban that was released on October 9, 2007.
 In the United States, the album is available as a single CD release in most retail stores.
-However, Target stores released a limited edition version of the album with a bonus DVD that features a "making of" documentary entitled The Making of Noël.
+However, Target stores released a limited-edition version of the album with a bonus DVD that features a "making of" documentary entitled The Making of Noël.

 According to Nielsen SoundScan, the album sold 3,699,000 copies in 2007 after its release, making it the overall best-selling album in the US for all of 2007.
 It was also the best-selling holiday album in 2008, with sales of 915,000 copies.
 As of October 2015, the album has sold 5.8 million copies in the United States according to SoundScan, making it the second best-selling holiday album in the US in the Nielsen SoundScan era (March 1991–present) behind Kenny G's 1994 holiday set Miracles: The Holiday Album.
 According to Billboard, Noël is the second best-selling classical album of the 2000s decade in the US, behind Groban's own Closer.

 On August 14, 2017, Noël was certified Sextuple Platinum by the Recording Industry Association of America, recognizing shipment of six million copies in the United States.

 On October 12, 2017, Groban announced a tenth-anniversary deluxe edition, released on November 3.
 It includes six songs not featured in the initial release, including four new recordings.

+Critical reception

+AllMusic editor Matt Collar found that the album "features more of Groban's dewy, supple vocals set to David Foster's cinematic orchestrations [...]
+While most of the productions here should appeal to longtime fans of Groban's particular classical-crossover sound, some cuts like soft rock inflected "It Came Upon a Midnight Clear" and the Celtic folk leaning "Little Drummer Boy" do expand upon the Groban/Foster palette in a pleasing way".
+BBC Music critic Michael Quinn felt that Noël was "as perfect a yuletide present as Groban could have given his fans".